-This is one of the first recipes I did for London's Evening Standard, approximately 40 years ago – it has stood the test of time wonderfully and has even improved with the addition of the crème fraîche.
+This is one of the first recipes I did for London's Evening Standard, over 40 years ago – it has stood the test of time wonderfully and has even improved with the addition of the crème fraîche.

-> This recipe is from The Delia Collection: Chicken.
+This recipe is from The Delia Collection: Chicken.
 Serves 2

 Begin by placing the salt in a mortar and crush it quite coarsely, then add the garlic and, as you begin to crush it and it comes into contact with the salt, it will break down into a purée.